RAVURISREESAIHARIKRISHNA/JavaEE/Eclipse Oxygen/README.md

-All the Contetnts of this directory are Eclipse Oxygen Project made on
+All the Contetnts of this directory are Eclipse Oxygen Projects made on

 Java SE 9.0.1+11